 - What can you substitute for Gruyère?
 You can use almost any grated hard cheese you like on top of the bread.
 I love the nut-like flavor of Gruyère with cauliflower — Swiss, Mozzarella, and Parmesan cheese would also work well.
 Or feel free to skip the cheese if you’d like.

 There are two keys to the success of this recipe.

 - It’s very important to drain as much liquid as possible out of the cauliflower after it’s been riced and steamed.
 It’s quick and easy to do this (see photos below, and instruction no. 2 below in the recipe).

 - The egg whites must be whipped until stiff and then immediately folded into the batter gently so you don’t remove too much air.

 How to Make it

 - Rice the head of cauliflower (which will be a small one or about half of a larger one) with a food processor, and then steam it until it's tender.
 Cauliflower florets break apart effortlessly, making it easy to add to the machine.

 - With a clean kitchen towel, wring out the cauliflower to remove any excess liquid.
 (Paper towels are too thin for this.
 The cauliflower should be as dry as possible.)
 You can see the difference between the riced cauliflower before and after wringing it out in the above and below images.

-- In a large bowl, mix the cauliflower, oil, thyme, garlic, salt, sugar and egg yolks.
+- In a large bowl (or back in the food processor) mix the cauliflower, oil, thyme, garlic, salt, sugar and egg yolks.
 Then add the almond flour and baking powder and set aside.

 - In another mixing bowl, whip the egg whites until they form stiff peaks, and immediately fold them into the cauliflower mixture.
 This is what makes the cauliflower bread rise in the oven, and it's one of my favorite ways to make a gluten-free bread work well.
 (Be sure to use a rubber spatula to scrape off any remaining egg whites from the bowl.)